yy502/inkscape-laserpecker/README.md

 * `.svg`: The SVG file of the markers.
 Open it with Inkscape and convert to Gcode with your choice of settings and test your LaserPecker's engravng distorsion and sizing.
 * `.txt`: Gcode for the markers with speed=500 and power=200.
 This is MUCH faster than using a bitmap image to engrave the markers over the 100mm x 100mm area.
 * `.png`: PNG image of the markers only for quick preview.
 I do not suggest engravng this as it's MUCH slower than using Gcode.

+## Experimental Extension for L1

+This extension helps you to utilise absolute Gcode coordinates and engrave over 200mm x 140mm area with L1 model.

+(to be updated...)

 ## Credit